Wednesday, November 27, 2024

 More than 100 students and attendees lined up around the tower as many laid down flowers and held Muslim prayers.

-Student Life and Engagement Vice President Vennie Gore was the only university administrator to attend tonight’s ceremony, according to event organizers.
+Student Life and Engagement Vice President Vennie Gore attended the ceremony.

-MSU President Kevin Guskiewicz was not in attendance but did attend a remembrance event hosted by MSU Hillel, Spartans for Israel and other campus organizations at the Rock the same evening.
+Earlier in the evening, MSU President Kevin Guskiewicz attended a remembrance event hosted by MSU Hillel, Spartans for Israel and other campus organizations at the Rock.
+He also attended the SJP event, MSU spokesperson Emily Guerrant said, though organizers said they did not see him.

 240210-bmm-oct7-2006